This website is known by a number of different names. These are grantham.ac.uk and www.grantham.ac.uk.

 - sensitive personal data, such as ethnicity, religion, health, medical history and information about criminal convictions and offences

 - notes and email exchanges including disciplinary issues and outstanding debts

 - information relating to your destination on completion of your course

 Generally, the information we collect is processed as part of our public interest task of providing education to you.
 Where that information is special category personal information (ie medical information) we will process because there is a substantial public interest for us to do so.

 The purposes for which we may use personal data (including sensitive personal data) we collect during a student’s association with us include:

-o relevant government departments to whom the college has a statutory obligation to release information - including the Education Skills Funding Agency (ESFA), Higher Education Statistics Agency (HESA) and the Department for Education.
+- relevant government departments to whom the college has a statutory obligation to release information - including the Education Skills Funding Agency (ESFA), Higher Education Statistics Agency (HESA) and the Department for Education, Lincolnshire County Council.
 Further information is contained in the HESA Fair Processing Notices and ESFA Privacy Notice:

 Grantham College will use photographs for promotional purposes.
 All students and staff are expected to assist with this.
 Students and staff have the right to request their photographs not be used for such purposes.
 Student consent will be sought for this and recorded for processing.
 Students have the right to amend their consent at any time.

 Grantham College has always and will always treat personal data with care and respect.
 It has never and will never use personal data for commercial purposes other than to promote its own courses as an educational provider.